Scales in Fishes

-- During forward movement in shark, these scales create tiny vortices which reduce hydrodynamic drag and reduce turbulence, that makes swimming more efficient and quitter compare to bony fishes.
+- During forward movement in sharks, these scales create tiny vortices which reduce hydrodynamic drag and reduce turbulence, that makes swimming more efficient and quieter compared to bony fishes.

 - Placoid scales also serve a role in anti-fouling by exhibiting the Lotus effect.

 - These scales are found in cartilaginous fishes as such Sharks, rays, and chimeras.